Katikistan/Notes/Networking.md

 A prime motivation for this effort was the realization that the 32-bit IPv4 address space was beginning to be used up

-The approach to IPv4-to-IPv6 transition that has been most widely adopted inpractice involves tunneling
+The approach to IPv4-to-IPv6 transition that has been most widely adopted in practice involves tunneling

 Bitmasking IP-addresses can be used for subnetting as well as converting IPv4 to IPv6.
 ## Dynamic Host Configuration Protocol (DHCP)